Valcast/MapMates/README.md

 - 🗺️ **Map Integration**: Google Maps API for rendering event locations and Geocoding API for retrieving formatted addresses.
 - :tada: **Event Creation**: Allow users to create and manage events, specifying details like date, time, and location.
 - :man: **User Profile**: Users can create and edit their profile, including personal details
+- 🔔 Notifications: Stay updated on new activities from people you follow.
+- 🤝 Social Features: Follow other users and track their actions in real time.
 ## Tech Stack

 ![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)